OlyPongpapat/FEBOK2024/README.md

 | Weight               | 37 grams               |
 | Dimensions           | 125 x 57 mm            |

-It's a popular microcontroller board based on the ATmega2560 processor, featuring a large number of digital and analog I/O pins, making it suitable for complex projects that require a lot of inputs and outputs like Future Engineer.
-Having a lot of ports get rid of the problem that we do not have enough ports to connect 'OpenMV camera' while using 'Gyro'.
-This is why we trust and select Arduino Mega 2560 REV3.

 <br>

 - **Motor Driver Shield** - IO Expansion Shield V7.1 (By DF ROBOT)